2018-lonely-droid/dailyLeetcodeSlackBot/README.md

 ### Terraform by HashiCorp
 - [Terraform](https://www.terraform.io/) is an infrastructure as code tool that lets you build, change, and version cloud and on-prem resources safely and efficiently.
 It is comparable to [AWS Cloud Development Kit](https://aws.amazon.com/cdk/). *Terraform is used to easily deploy all the required AWS services for this integration.*
 - [Terraform AWS Provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) can source credentials and other settings from the shared configuration and credentials files. *The Terraform AWS Provider is needed to interact with any AWS service.*

+### Python
+[Python](https://www.python.org/) is a high-level, general-purpose programming language.
+Python is used in this project to download a Lambda layer as well as be the base of the AWS Lambda code that scrapes leetcode.com

+## Download the Lambda Layer

+### Open your Python environment

+Once you have cloned the DailyLeetcodeSlackBot repository to your local machine, open a new Python environment via terminal/command prompt or inside your favorite [IDE](https://code.visualstudio.com/) at the root of the DailyLeetcodeSlackBot folder.

+### Install Python library urllib3 via pip

+[pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) is a package-management system written in Python and is used to install and manage software packages.
+It is the preferred installer program for Python packages.

+Within the terminal window, type `pip install urllib3` to install the `urllib` library, which allows the download of the required Lambda layer file `layer-headless_chrome-v0_2-beta.zip`.

+### Run downloadChromeDriver.py

+Run downloadChromeDriver.py by clicking the `run` button if using an IDE, or simply type `python3 downloadChromeDriver.py` in the terminal.
+You will know it has successfuly downloaded when the `layer-headless_chrome-v0_2-beta.zip` appears in the root of the DailyLeetcodeSlackBot folder.

 ## Configure the AWS CLI profile